 Each of these options has its own benefits, and their availability will vary from company to company.

 Your parents and alumni will have extensive corporate networks that can be leveraged for your school.
 The key to tapping into these networks is making your supporters aware of the opportunities their employers can offer your school.

 Matching gift tools can be integrated into your school’s website.
 With these tools, donors can easily search for the matching-gift eligibility of their donations and find out what steps they need to take to make it happen.
 These tools can show donors just how easy the matching gift process can be!

 360MatchPro provides a matching gift tool that does just that.

 A prospect screening can help you identify the donors who can most benefit your school.
 Prospect screenings are often used by private or independent schools, as well as colleges and universities.

 Though not a traditional fundraising idea, a prospect screening can be used as a supplement to any fundraising campaign.
 Not only can it enhance your overall fundraising efforts, but it can provide you with the specific, targeted information you need to get your campaign off the ground.

 After all, a large contribution at the beginning of your campaign can inspire others to give as well.

 Performing a prospect screening before your campaign can help you find the donors who are most willing and able to make a large contribution — and a big impact on your school!

-To perform a prospect screening, you can enlist the help of:
+To perform a prospect screening, you can enlist the help of a: